aifimmunology/PALMO/README.md

 #### Sample overlap

-The amtrix were overlapped for available samples only.
+The data matrix were overlapped with metadata for selecting available samples only.

     overlap <- intersect(metadata$Sample, colnames(datamatrix))
     metadata <- metadata[overlap,]